hpc/mpifileutils/doc/rst/dcp.1.rst

 OPTIONS
 -------
 .. option:: -b, --blocksize SIZE

    Set the I/O buffer to be SIZE bytes.
 Units like "MB" and "GB" may immediately follow the number without spaces (eg. 8MB).
 The default blocksize is 1MB.

+.. option:: --daos-src-pool POOL

+   Specify the DAOS source pool to be used.

+.. option:: --daos-dst-pool POOL

+   Specify the DAOS destination pool to be used.

+.. option:: --daos-src-cont CONTAINER

+   Specify the DAOS source container to be used.

+.. option:: --daos-dst-cont CONTAINER

+   Specify the DAOS destination container to be used.

+.. option:: --daos-svcl SVC

+   Specify the DAOS replication level to be used.

+.. option:: --daos-prefix PREFIX

+   Specify the DAOS prefix to be used.
+This is only necessary if copying a subset of a POSIX container in DAOS using a Unified Namespace path.

 .. option:: -i, --input FILE